MagikLau/WeChatPlatformApplication/README.md

 - [HikariShine](https://github.com/HikariShine): Thank you so much for the guide of [FastBootWeiXin](https://github.com/FastBootWeixin/FastBootWeixin), which was the core of this project.
 (However, this shows how much we need interface documentation, lol)
 - YangQF: My master of dissertation, this idea comes from our chatting, and thanks for your help in preparing this project, which couldn't be possible to achieve this degree now without you.
 - DinL: Thanks a lot for plenty of things in this road specially about a few months' instructions on writing resumes.
+- HuoMM: Thanks for advices of acceptance and thesis, it's time to separate technology from theory.
+(And thanks for the first Star QwQ)

 ## Reference